JaceTheGrayOne/ARIS/docs/dev/Phase_6_Frontend_UI_Integration.md

 **Goal of this phase:**
 Evolve the Phase 5 “minimal but working” UI into a **fully integrated, user-ready frontend** that:

-- Preserves the **current ARIS visual feel** (dark, high-contrast, sidebar, panelized UI) while being implemented as a clean, modern, single-stack frontend. :contentReference[oaicite:2]{index=2}
+- Provides a coherent dark, high-contrast UI suitable for everyday use, implemented as a single-stack frontend, without trying to clone the legacy ARIS layout.
 - Fully leverages the backend IPC/HTTP bridge and DTO contracts for all tools, logs, and settings.
-- Provides robust validation, progress/log visualization, workspace-aware workflows, and persistent user preferences. :contentReference[oaicite:4]{index=4}
+- Provides robust validation, progress/log visualization, workspace-aware workflows, and persistent user preferences.

 Phase 6 focuses on **UX completeness, polish, and behavior**, not new backend features.